-Fundraiser for Model Anna Leo
+Fund-raiser for Model Anna Leo

 In some sad news, Leo was recently released from the hospital and is recuperating from injuries caused by a car accident.

-To raise funds for her medical bills, her friends at downtown Los Angeles' FCI Fashion School will be holding an art fundraiser.
+To raise funds for her medical bills, her friends at downtown Los Angeles' FCI Fashion School will be holding an art fund-raiser.

 Artist Shoko Nakashita made graphics inspired by Anna’s fashion pictorials.
-Also at the fundraiser, models will wear styles from FCI instructor and Project Runway champion Kentaro Kameyama.
+Also at the fund-raiser, models will wear styles from FCI instructor and Project Runway champion Kentaro Kameyama.
 The event runs 7 p.m. to 10 p.m. on Friday, June 21.
-It takes place at FCI, which is located at 112 W. 8th St in downtown Los Angeles’ Fashion District.
+It takes place at FCI, which is located at 112 W. 9th St. in downtown Los Angeles’ Fashion District.